London Borough of Lambeth

 There is a 20% discount for accredited landlords and members of certain professional bodies.
 It’s good to see accredited landlords being rewarded in this way and so you may wish to consider joining the London Landlord Accreditation Scheme or another recognised organisation to benefit.

-If you need assistance with your licence application, you can find companies offering a licence application handling service in our Landlord Suppliers Directory (here).
-We offer a licence application handling service in Lambeth and you can find further information here.
+We offer a licence application handling service in Lambeth and handle a lot of licence applications in this borough.
+You can find further information here.
 Simply complete the online enquiry form to get the process underway.

 It is important to remember that submitting a licence application is only the start of the licence approval process.
 To help landlords understand what happens next, we have published a free guide here.